 Whether you’re in the mood for some bottom fishing, light tackle action, or trolling, you’ve come to the right place.
 Here, a wide array of Groupers and Snappers are always a prized catch, not to mention giant Cobia, Hogfish, Sheepshead, and Flounder.

 In Tampa, freshwater anglers won’t be disappointed either.
-There’s plenty of inland rivers and lakes to explore, and here, Largemouth Bass is the star of the show.
+There are plenty of inland rivers and lakes to explore, and here, Largemouth Bass is the star of the show.
 They’re the most popular freshwater species and people love catching them for their size and taste.
 Add to that the chance to hook Black Crappie, Sunfish, Shellcracker, and Bluegill, and you’ve got an offer that’s hard to pass on.

 Types of Fishing in Tampa